leowdij08/Leonard-Widjaja_ALP-Operating-System/README.md

-# CLIGuy README
+# SPONGEBOB README

 ## Introduction
-**CLIGuy** is a simple Command Line Interface (CLI) tool that provides various functionalities for managing files and directories, performing calculations, and more.
+**SPONGEBOB** is a simple Command Line Interface (CLI) tool that provides various functionalities for managing files and directories, performing calculations, and more.
 The application includes helpful commands like `ls`, `pwd`, `mkdir`, `rmdir`, and some fun extras to enhance the command-line experience.

 ---